yealee925/Benign/SIEM/[Benign] README.md

 4. Input **index=win_eventlogs** in the search field to see all the events

    ![image](https://github.com/user-attachments/assets/0972e45c-0b64-455d-bd55-91160dcb400b)
-     - The results show there are 13.959 evemts that were collected during March of 2022
+     - The results show there are 13,959 evemts that were collected during March of 2022
 5. There appears to be an imposter account recorded in the logs.
-Can find the name of all the Users by inputing **stats count by UserName**
+Find the name of all the Users by inputing **stats count by UserName**

    ![image](https://github.com/user-attachments/assets/cd5eae7e-36eb-4950-9163-fd68b1e5bc7a)
    ![image](https://github.com/user-attachments/assets/520cd4c5-b060-4306-8d59-c2add05015ae)